Disclaimer: I don't own Naruto's cute little tush. I still cry myself to sleep over it. Enjoy!

 "Hey, trust me, will ya?"
-The voice he used was one of a gentler tone that Ino had never heard from him before.
-She was sure Sakura had heard him speak so delicately and possibly those kids he hung out with—the Konohamaru Corps she believed they called themselves—and she was kind of glad he talked to her like that too.
+He spoke in a gentle tone that Ino had never heard from him before.
+She was sure Sakura had heard him speak so delicately and possibly those kids he hung out with—the Konohamaru Corps—and she was kind of glad he talked to her like that too.
 It had a comforting touch to it.

-Deciding to give him the benefit of the doubt Ino went back to having him lead her with his arm.
+Deciding to give him the benefit of the doubt, Ino went back to being led by his arm.
 They walked a bit further into more sparsely populated streets before Naruto broke the silence.

 "So tell me, what's the one thing you wanted to do, if you couldn't be a ninja?

 Ino didn't answer at first.
-She took the time to wonder at the strange way of conversation and gave him an incredulous look.
+She took the time to wonder at the strange choice of topic and gave him an incredulous look.

 "Come on," he urged her.